Bartering Your Dental Services? Get It in Writing

 The dentist’s records did not substantiate much of his recollection of events.
 He failed to document a comprehensive treatment plan.
 He did not produce any study models or a wax up.
 The defense experts could not support the case due to inadequate documentation.
 The court ordered the case to mediation and the defendant agreed to a settlement.
 The matter was resolved for a low six-figure amount.

 In another call reported to the Advice Line, a dentist made a deal with a contractor.
-The contractor agreed to remodel the dentist’s house in exchange for full-mouth reconstruction for his wife.
+The contractor agreed to remodel the dentist’s house in exchange for full mouth reconstruction for his wife.
 Both parties agreed to the proposal based on a handshake agreement.

 The dentist treated the patient at a prosthodontist’s office so that the specialist could oversee the case and place implants.
 The dentist placed several crowns and paid the prosthodontist to place the implants.
-While the patient was in provisional crowns on a few teeth, one of which needed root canal therapy, her husband abandoned the remodeling job and failed to hold up his end of the agreement.
-Because of this, the dentist was no longer willing to treat the patient unless the contractor resumed working on his home.
-The dentist contacted the Advice Line to discuss patient dismissal.
-The analyst advised the dentist that he could not abandon the patient midtreatment and recommended he complete the treatment prior to the formal dismissal and collection process.
+While the patient was in provisional crowns on a few teeth, one of which needed root canal therapy, her husband abandoned the job and failed to hold up his end of the agreement.
+Because of this, the dentist was no longer willing to treat the patient, unless the contractor resumed working on his home.

-When considering whether to barter with patients, it’s important to weigh the risks.
-If you decide to proceed, the first step is drafting a bartering agreement.
-The agreement must outline the specifics of the services to be traded.
-This should include the estimated value of each service.
-It should also include the inclusions and exceptions.
-For example, a dentist could agree only to a cleaning and bridge, with a stipulation that any additional required or requested treatments would be at the patient’s expense.
+For example, a dentist could agree only to a cleaning and bridge, with a stipulation that any additional required or requested treatments will be at the patient’s expense.
 Similarly, the patient should outline exactly what is included on his or her end.
-For example, rather than “landscaping,” it could specify square footage, types of plants used, lighting, watering system, hardscapes, etc. Sample bartering agreements are available online.
+For example, rather than “landscaping,” it could specify square footage, types of plants used, lighting, watering system, hardscapes, etc. There are sample bartering agreements available online.

 Agreements should also address what to do if things go sideways.
 What happens if the treatment plan changes due to unforeseen circumstances?
 What happens if there’s a problem with the treatment and the patient wants a refund?
 What happens if the contractor uncovers faulty wiring or a water leak that needs addressing?
 What happens if either party is unhappy with the final result?

 Unlike contractors or landscapers, dentists hold a legal and ethical obligation to protect a patient’s health.
 Treatment and payment arrangements should always be two separate considerations.
-Recommended treatments should be based on clinical findings and treatment plans should be based on the value of the job, Solaiman said.
+Recommended treatments should be based on clinical findings and treatment plans should be based on the value of the job, Solaiman says.

 Bartering agreements also require dentists to keep accurate documentation, just as they would with any other patient.
-This includes thorough treatment plans outlining the risks, benefits and alternatives to treatment, expected timelines for treatment and services to be completed and recommendations based on clinical findings — not based on what the agreement dictates.
+This includes thorough treatment plans outlining the risks, benefits and alternatives to treatment; expected timelines for treatment and services to be completed; and recommendations based on clinical findings — not based on what the agreement dictates.

 Bartering is a common practice among many professionals, and it may be beneficial in a dental setting, as it allows patients to receive treatment they may not otherwise easily access or afford.
 However, bartering is not without significant risk.
 Documenting the details of such agreements can help protect dentists should such a bartering agreement turn sour.